 You can change your attitude, your priorities, or your thinking on any day.
 You just have to commit yourself to a new mindset or way of life.

 It’s that time again… This-coming week is Mid-Year Self-Evaluation Time in my class’s Writing Workshop.
-I’ve revamped the Mid-Year Self-Evaluation to reflect the questions from not only Buckner’s Book (as I have done… Continue reading
+I’ve revamped the Mid-Year Self-Evaluation to reflect the questions from not only Buckner’s Book (as … Continue Reading Mid-Year Self-Evaluation: Want a Copy?

 I finally sat down and created a short fiction rubric for the picture books my students are going to “publish” this-coming week.
-If you’re in the market for a rubric that provides space… Continue reading
+If you’re in the market for a rubric … Continue Reading Short Fiction Rubric